 Fewer business costs

-For the majority of sellers, running an Amazon business is lucrative.
-Nearly three quarters of Amazon sellers bring in more than $1,000 in monthly sales, 39% of whom make at least 10 times that much each month.
+For the majority of sellers, running an Amazon business is lucrative — nearly three quarters of Amazon sellers bring in more than $1,000 in monthly sales.

 The majority of sellers spend $5,000 or less to launch their businesses, about half of the U.S. government’s estimate for SMB startup costs.
 And while Amazon does charge fees to sell on its platform—typically a 15% commission on each unit sold—Fulfillment by Amazon (FBA) or Fulfillment by Merchant (FBM) business cut down their day-to-day operations dramatically, as Amazon will store, pack, and ship items to customers.
 Overall, most sellers use FBA and consider themselves profitable.